efixler/scrape/README.md

 ```
 go install github.com/efixler/scrape/cmd/scrape@latest
 ```
 The `scrape` command provides single and batch retrieval, using or bypassing the connected storage db.
-It also provide command to manage the backing store.
+It also provides commands to manage the backing store.

 ### Quickstart
 ```